ngurfinkel/auto-merge-top-level/README.md

 ## Purpose

-- Contains `halo-node-test` as a submodule in `opt/halo-node-test`
+- Contains `auto-merge-middle-level` as a submodule in `opt/auto-merge-middle-level`
 - When the submodule is updated via auto-PR, auto-merge is enabled automatically
 - PR merges when all checks pass
 - This is the top level - no parent to trigger

 ## Part of Test Chain

-halo-auto-merge-test → halo-node-test → **halo-node-buildroot-test**
+auto-merge-bottom-level → auto-merge-middle-level → **auto-merge-top-level**